Make your hallway a hallmark of design

 Dunn-Edwards® Birchwood

-Your hallway may not be a focal point in your home, but that doesn't mean it must be a sterile-looking passageway either.
+Your hallway may not be a focal point in your home, but that doesn't mean it has to be a sterile-looking passageway.
 Although white is the most neutral color imaginable, off-white shades can have a different and more elegant appearance than typical neutral colors.
-Consider minimal shade adjustments by adding a tiny amount of black, brown, or bright colors to a can of white paint to add a touch of class to an otherwise forgotten hallway.
+Find the best white paint color by adding a tiny amount of black, brown, or bright colors to a can of white paint.
+This can add a touch of class to an otherwise drab-looking hallway.

 If you choose to use off-white paint on your hallway walls, remember to consider the ceiling paint as well when determining how much paint you need.
 To break up a potentially monochromatic feel, adding a pop of color with bold ceiling paint can nicely contrast the mostly-white walls.